muhibsiddiqui/ContactManagement.cpp_/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have suggestions for improvements, please [open an issue](https://github.com/your-username/contact-management-system/issues) or submit a pull request.
+If you find a bug or have suggestions for improvements, please [open an issue](https://github.com/muhibsiddiqui/contact-management-system/issues) or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+---

+**Copyright © 2023 Muhammad Muhib Siddiqui.
+All Rights Reserved.**